Page Reviewed / Updated - May 04, 2020

 Friends, neighbors, and family members can be hired to provide attendant care services.
 This means the adult children of aging parents that require assistance can be paid to be caregivers.
-However, spouses, civil union partners, and legal guardians are excluded from being paid in this program.
-Caregivers are paid a Medicaid-approved hourly rate which is estimated at somewhere between $14.75 and $18.75.
+While spouses, civil union partners, and legal guardians are excluded from being paid in this program, spouses can temporarily be paid as caregivers due to the current COVOID-19 pandemic.
+Caregivers are paid a Medicaid-approved hourly rate which is estimated at approximately $13.00.

 To help avoid confusion, it is worth noting that there are three possible funding sources for the Attendant Services Program and the name of the program changes slightly depending on the source.
 One might find the program referred to as General Fund Participant Directed Attendant Care (PDAC), Medicaid PDAC, or General Fund Personal Services.

 Financially, persons must be eligible for Vermont Medicaid (Green Mountain Care) or nearly eligible.
 Both income and assets are considered.
-As of early 2019, single applicants must have less than the allowed Protected Income Level (PIL) of $1,066 per month (or $1,158 in Chittenden county).
+As of 2020, single applicants must have less than the allowed Protected Income Level (PIL) of $1,091 per month (or $1,175 in Chittenden county).
 They are permitted up to $2,000 in countable resources.
-Worth noting is that one's home, given the applicant or their spouse lives in the home and the equity value is under $585,000, household furnishings, and a vehicle can be excluded from the countable resource calculation.
+Worth noting is that one's home, given the applicant or their spouse lives in the home and their equity interest is under $595,000, household furnishings, and a vehicle can be excluded from the countable resource calculation.

 Persons over the income limit need not be discouraged as Vermont has a medically needy pathway to eligibility.
 This is often referred to as a Spend Down Program or Cost of Share program.
 In an overly simplified explanation, persons who have high medical bills in relation to their income are able to deduct their medical expenses, including Medicare premiums, from their monthly income.
 Once one has spent their income down to the medically needy income limit, he/she will be eligible for Medicaid for the remainder of the “spend down” period.